makersacademy/takeaway-challenge/README_EG.md

 	- menu.rb / menu_spec.rb

+	- price_list.rb / price_list_spec.rb

 	- order.rb / order_spec.rb

 	- text.rb / text_spec.rb

 ## **3. Gemfile**

-	- I have included the twilio-gem into the gemfile, which will be available on bundle install
+	- I have included the twilio-gem 5.6.0 into the gemfile, which will be available on bundle install

 ## **4. Objects**